1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Password Changes
 ================

 After handover, there will be a need for stronger security measures in the database.
-The passwords for the following users have been set to a working password, and will require changing after handover.
+Some passwords have been set to a working password, and will require changing after handover.
 Obviously, existing processes for changing passwords of affected database links etc will need to be followed.

 SYS & SYSTEM